Help, toolkits and support.

 ● How to ensure your business becomes and stays compliant?

-● Could a malicious competitor of ours use GDPR against us?
+● Could a competitor use GDPR against us?

 ● Do we have the knowledge and resources internally?
 If not